berkeley-abc/abc/lsv/pa1/README.md

 2. logic network in BDD (by command `bdd`) vs. collapsed BDD (by command `collapse`)

-(b) Given a structurally hashed AIG, find a sequence of ABC commands to covert it to a logic network with node function expressed in sum-of-products (SOP).
+(b) Given a structurally hashed AIG, find a sequence of ABC command(s) to covert it to a logic network with node function expressed in sum-of-products (SOP).

 ### 3. [Programming ABC]
 (80%)